cbourke/ComputerScienceI/honors/hacks/hack6.0/readme.md

     uses JUnit (<https://junit.org/junit5/>), a unit testing framework for Java.
 We have already written several test cases for you.
 Using these examples, implement your test cases using JUnit for your two functions.
-You should add at least 3 test methods.
+You are required to add at least 3 test methods.

     The starter file should be sufficient to demonstrate how to use JUnit, but the full documentation can be found here: